powsybl/powsybl-open-rao/docs/output-data/core-cne/cnec-results.md

 - **A52**: the CNEC is [optimised](/input-data/crac/json.md#cnecs)
 - **A49**: the CNEC is [monitored](/input-data/crac/json.md#cnecs)
   > ⚠️  **NOTE**
-  > In order to align FARAO with other capacity calculation tools, CNECs that are both optimised and monitored are
+  > In order to align OpenRAO with other capacity calculation tools, CNECs that are both optimised and monitored are
   > currently only exported with an **A52** type

 #### Contingency_Series (optional)